Characterization of multi-level dynamics and decoherence in a high-anharmonicity capacitively shunted flux circuit: Design and Circuit Model

-The circuit model for the capacitively shunted three-Josephson junction loop device is shown in Fig.~\ref{SIfig:model}.
-The model includes the capacitances between nodes 0, 1, 2, and 3, which correspond respectively to the ground plane and to the three shunt capacitor pads.
-The resonator signal electrode and the control electrode are modeled by the gate capacitances between the electrodes and the nodes as $\mathbf{C}_\t{b}=(C_{1\t{b}},C_{2\t{b}},C_{3\t{b}})$ and $\mathbf{C}_\t{d}=(C_{1\t{d}},C_{2\t{d}},C_{3\t{d}})$ and the voltages $V_\t{b}$ and $V_\t{d}$, respectively.
+The circuit model for the capacitively shunted three-Josephson junction loop device is shown in Fig.~\ref{fig:device}.
+The model includes the capacitances between nodes 0, 1, 2, and 3, which correspond, respectively, to the ground plane and to the three shunt capacitor pads.
+The resonator electrode and the control electrode are capacitively coupled to the pads and modeled by the capacitances between the electrodes and the pads with $\mathbf{C}_\t{b}=(C_{1\t{b}},C_{2\t{b}},C_{3\t{b}})$ and $\mathbf{C}_\t{d}=(C_{1\t{d}},C_{2\t{d}},C_{3\t{d}})$, together with the voltages $V_\t{b}$ and $V_\t{d}$, respectively.
 Trapped charges are modelled by gate capacitances and gate voltages and denoted by the charge vector $\mathbf{Q}_\t{g}$.
 The superconducting phase differences across the junctions are denoted by $\gamma_{21}$, $\gamma_{31}$, and $\gamma_{23}$ and the branch phase between nodes 0 and 1 is represented by $\gamma_{01}$.
 The Hamiltonian of the circuit is given by

 with the kinetic energy term

 and the potential energy term

 where $\varphi_0=\Phi_0/2\pi$ is the reduced magnetic flux quantum, $\Phi$ is the external magnetic flux, $I_\t{c}$ is the junction critical current of the larger junctions, and $\mathbf{p}=(p_{\gamma_{21}},p_{\gamma_{31}},p_{\gamma_{01}})$ is the vector of the momenta conjugate to the corresponding phases.
 The capacitance matrix of the system $\mathbf{C}$ is given by